MaxLeiter/Drift/README.md

 - `PORT`: the default port to start the server on (3000 by default)
 - `ENV`: can be `production` or `debug`, toggles logging
 - `JWT_SECRET`: a secure token for JWT tokens.
 You can generate one [here](https://www.grc.com/passwords.htm).
-- `MEMORY_DB`: if "true", a sqlite database will not be created and changes will only exist in memory.
+- `MEMORY_DB`: if `true`, a sqlite database will not be created and changes will only exist in memory.
 Mainly for the demo.
+- `REGISTRATION_PASSWORD`: if MEMORY_DB is not `true`, the user will be required to provide this password to sign-up, in addition to their username and account password.
+If it's not set, no password will be required.

 ## Current status